 Public reporting can be a good thing if its done right, said Dr. Jane Siegel, professor of pediatrics who chairs the infection control committee at Childrens Medical Center Dallas.
 If its done right, were talking about improving the quality of healthcare and patient safety in hospitals.
 As healthcare professionals, we want to see that.
 As consumers, we want to see that.

 Theres a growing appetite for infection-control report cards that the public could use in selecting hospitals and that hospitals could use to lower infection rates: Thirty-nine states have introduced legislation, and six have passed laws requiring reporting of certain data.
-In
+In Texas, legislators created an advisory panel in their June session to study the issue.

 Every state is likely to have some standard within the next couple of years, predicted Siegel, a co-author of the journals Perspective article.